VakhoKontridze/VCore/Documentations/UIKit VIPER Architecture.md

 - Communication with `ViewController` to trigger view configuration, presentation, and other changes
 - Communicating with `Router` to trigger navigation towards or presentation of scenes, which in turn communicates with `ViewController`
 - Communicating with `Interactor` to fetch data
 - Storing and managing data.
-This includes `ViewModel` passed from the previous scene.
+This includes `Parameters` passed from the previous scene.

 Responsibilities of the `Presenter` do not include: